-Costs for the preferred plan are summarised in Table 26 with the options listed in Table 38.
+Costs for the preferred plan are summarised in Table 26 with the options listed in Table 39.
 Our preferred plan (like the other plans) is dominated by demand options as we look to meet our demand management policies and targets.
 The top five best value options are 69 MI/d (or 22% of the plan capacity) of demand options implemented at the start of the planning period and characterised by being low cost (1.5% of the plan total) with positive multi-abstractor and human and social wellbeing benefits.
-Of these, water labelling without minimum standards in the Strategic RZ performs most favourably across most metrics due to the scale of the demand reduction (36 MI/d) and the major positive effect this is expected to have on operational cost savings, increased resilience of supply and societal benefits.
+Of these, water labelling without minimum standards in the Strategic RZ performs most favourably across most metrics due to the scale of the demand reduction (68 MI/d by 2045) and the major positive effect this is expected to have on operational cost savings, increased resilience of supply and societal benefits.
 On the other end of the spectrum, for the bottom five best value options set to deliver 189 MI/d (60% of the plan capacity), cost has the biggest impact accounting for 84% of the plan total.
 The options are however comparable to better value options in terms of multi-abstractor benefits realising a saving of £97m (compared to a saving of £105m for the top five best value options).
-Smart metering of households is the most expensive option (£573m) but delivers similar multi-abstractor and human and social wellbeing benefits as the best value (and cheapest) water labelling option due to its size (60 MI/d).
+Smart metering of households is the most expensive option (£573m) but delivers similar multi-abstractor and human and social wellbeing benefits as the best value (and cheapest) water labelling option due to its size (75 MI/d by 2046).

-Three supply options, used for water transfers, feature in the preferred plan.
-Compared to the demand options, these groundwater enhancement options are among the most costly in terms of carbon, PWS customer supply resilience, human and social wellbeing, ecosystem resilience and multi-abstractor benefits due to a combination of factors including temporary/permanent habitat loss associated with new infrastructure, congestion/disruption/noise disturbance to residential receptors during construction and energy requirements for machinery and plant during construction and ongoing energy/chemical use during operation.
-The exception is WR107a2 Aughton Park which has a favourable human and social wellbeing cost saving of £7m (compared to a cost of £4m for the other two supply options) due to its more rural setting which is considered to have less impact on residential receptors, and its slightly larger size which provides more benefit in terms of increased resilience and support to the local economy, community and population growth.
-In addition to these supply options, there are 14 drought permit options and 1 TUBs level of service increase option.
+One supply option, used for water transfers, features in the preferred plan.
+Compared to the demand options, this surface water option is among the most costly in terms of carbon, PWS customer supply resilience, human and social wellbeing, ecosystem resilience and multi-abstractor benefits.
+This is due to a combination of factors including temporary/permanent habitat loss associated with new infrastructure, congestion/disruption/noise disturbance to residential receptors during construction, energy requirements for machinery and plant during construction and ongoing energy/chemical use during operation.
+The option WR076 SWN_RIVER BOLLIN also has positive best value metric scores.
+It is assumed that the operational biodiversity net gain will be greater than the net loss in construction.
+Construction will involve a large capital expenditure (£258.6m), resulting in a significant positive effect on the local economy associated with potential employment opportunities and supply chain benefits, together with spend by construction workers and contractors in the local economy.
+The increased capacity of 25MI/d would help ensure a continual supply of clean drinking water and increase resilience of supply, and support to the local economy, community and population growth, thereby increasing resilience and adaptability to the effects of climate change.
+In addition to this supply option, there are 14 drought permit options and 1 TUBs level of service increase option.